ExzoTiQQ/100-days-of-code/r1-log.md

 ### R1D16 - Jan 16, 2018

 I solved couple of challenges on Hackerrank today evening with my groupmate Alex.
 We had some sorting stuff and string processing.
 Short session today, because I feel braindead after 3 final exams at uni.

+### R1D17 - Jan 17, 2018

+Lacking time today, prepping to final test tomorrow.
+Took an hour of rest from that to solve 5 string related challenges on hackerrank.
+Unfortunately that's it for day 17. :(